-At Leavers’ Books we print our yearbooks at 300 DPI due to the quality that produces.
-If every photo you include is higher that this DPI then it will look great once in print.
+At Leavers’ Books, we print our yearbooks at 300 DPI due to the quality that produces.
+If every photo you include is higher than this DPI then it will look great once in print.
 Most of the time, photos you use with a DPI less than 150, it will be pixelated once printed.
 You can upload photos with a DPI between 150 – 300 but they won’t be the best quality.

 What can I do to fix my pictures?